+Figure 4-X : Abstract Model of Master Channel Reception Function

 Master Channel Demultiplexing Function

 The Master Channel Demultiplexing Function shall be used to demultiplex Transfer Frames of different Master Channels of a Physical Channel.

 NOTE – There is an instance of the Master Channel Demultiplexing Function for each Physical Channel that has multiple Master Channels.